 Hepatitis A vaccine

-In Finland, hepatitis A is rare and the infection is often acquired by travel.
+In Finland, hepatitis A is rare and the infection is often acquired abroad.
 The hepatitis A vaccine is one of the most common vaccines for tourists.
 The disease is common in the world and is most prevalent in Africa, Asia, South and Central America, and Eastern Europe.
 A person with the disease excretes a lot of the virus in the faeces.
 You can get the infection, for example, from dirty toilets or through contaminated food and drink.
 The virus can also end up in the water through the waste water.
 Sources of infection can also be poorly cooked seafood, vegetables washed with dirty water, dirty drinking water or ice cubes.

 In children under school age, the disease is often mild or even asymptomatic, but mild and asymptomatic infectious disease also spreads.
 In adults, the disease is more severe and recovery can take months.
 A form of the disease that leads to liver damage is rare.